ArenKDesai/Aren-s-Notes/Survey of Botany/Plant Cells.md

 RNA includes:
 1. mRNA: transcribes DNA code during transcription and carries to ribosome
 2. tRNA: transfers amino acids to mRNA during translation to build polypeptides.
-3. rRNA: ribosomal RNA: building block of ribosome.
+3. rRNA (ribosomal RNA): building block of ribosome.

 The non-coding regions are the other parts of the DNA that are non-genes.
 This can be up to 95% or more of the DNA.
 This could code for gene expression regulators, spacers (known as **introns**), centomeres and telomeres, genes to make RNA, etc.